 Commercial insurance is more complex than many businesses realize, and there are a variety of different policies that fall under this description.
-Employment practices liability insurance is something companies often forget to purchase, but it’s crucial to have in many instances.
+Employment practices liability insurance is something agencies often forget to purchase, but it’s crucial to have in many instances.

 Types of Claims Covered Under Employment Practices Liability Insurance